zeroluck/docs/sources/cluster/index.md

 ## Requirements

 For complete deployment requirements and instructions, please see the [Deployment Page](../deployment/index.md).
-The requirements for Cluster varies only in the RAM requirement.
+The requirements for Clusters vary only in the RAM requirement.
 Clusters require at least 8GB RAM for smooth performance.
 The requirements below are specific for Cluster Installation VMs.

 |	Number of VMs	|CPU Units	|	RAM	|Root Partion	|	Port Requirements	|